habibsql/TheMicroServices/README.md

 * Synchronous Event Driven with Service Broker
 * CQRS
 * NOSQL
-* Service to Service communication with REST with Auto Retry
+* Service to Service communication with REST with Retry Policy
-* Service to Service communication with GRPC
+* Service to Service communication with GRPC with Circuit Breaker Policy
 * Web API service Integration Test